prenaissance/paint-canvas-api/README.md

 # paint-canvas-api
-A paint immitation with canvas api using no external libraries
+A paint immitation with canvas api using no external libraries (only devDependencies)